 This air supply enters at the upper front of the firebox, near the top of the glass door.
 This preheated air supplies the necessary fresh oxygen to mix with the unburned gases, helping to create second, third and fourth combustions.
 This air is regulated by the Burn Rate Air Control.
-When the control is moved all the way up it is on the High setting and when moved all the way down it is on the Low setting (Figure 9.1).
+When the control is moved all the way to the left it is on the High setting and when moved all the way to the right it is on the Low setting (Figure 10.1).